 More information is included under the topic Early Finlayson Notables in all our PDF Extended History products.

 In such difficult times, Ireland, Australia, and North America looked like better homes for many Scots.
 The trips were expensive and grueling, but also rewarding, as the colonies were havens for those unwelcome in the old country.
 That legacy did not die easily, though, and many were forced to fight for their freedom in the American War of Independence.
 The Scottish legacy has resurface in more recent times, though, through clan societies, highland games, and other organizations.
 Immigration and passenger lists have shown many early immigrants bearing the old Scottish name of Finlayson:

-Finlayson Settlers in the United States in the 18th Century
+Finlayson Settlers in United States in the 18th Century

-Finlayson Settlers in the United States in the 19th Century
+Finlayson Settlers in United States in the 19th Century

-Finlayson Settlers in the United States in the 20th Century
+Finlayson Settlers in United States in the 20th Century